charlievweiss/charlievweiss.github.io/_posts/2025-10-20-The-Moth-StorySLAM:-Masks.md

 </p>

 <p style="padding: 0 0em 1em 0em;">
 Over time I learned to accept this apparently common hell.
-Then, 8 months after the full collapse, I had an epiphany.
+Then, eight months after the full collapse, I had an epiphany.
 While I once again tried to relax my clenched jaw at work, I realized jaw pain was a listed side effect of a medication I had been taking for years.
 And I remembered that I had changed pharmacies right before my foot pain started, and this new pharmacy used a different manufacturer, which can affect how medications work.
 </p>

 <p style="padding: 0 0em 1em 0em;">